The 5 Most Commonly Confused Word Pairs in English

 After reading all of that, I hope this lesson wasn’t boring.
 I hope you learned something new and that you don’t think these words are scary anymore.
 In fact, I hope you thought this lesson was fun, useful and interesting!

 As for me, I’m tired.
-Even though I had a lot of fun explaining these common feeling vocabulary mix-ups, writing this list was tiring and it’s time for me to say goodbye.
+Even though I had a lot of fun explaining these common English vocabulary mix-ups, writing this list was tiring and it’s time for me to say goodbye.
 Until next time!